-Welcome to 2020… do you know who has access to your Admin console?
-During audits we so often see users in admin roles who have been granted too little or too much access along with users with unprotected accounts.
-Delegating the right level of access to users can not only help them be more successful, but also protect your environment from unwarranted changes.
+Do you know who has access to your Admin console?
+When doing Google domain audits we so often see users in admin roles who have been granted too little or too much access along with users with unprotected accounts.
+Delegating the right level of access to users can not only help them be more successful but also protect your environment from unwarranted changes.
 The new year is always a good time to start fresh and in the Admin console, knowing who has the keys to the kingdom is essential to managing your environment.

 Let’s start with the basics.
 Who has access?
 First, Super Admin access should be reserved for individuals who truly need that level of access.
 How do you know they need that level of access?
 Well for starters, Super Admins have a few key abilities that others do not.
-For instance they can perform functions like managing other administrators, restoring users, and deleting the domain.
-In the grand scheme of the Admin console, these are some pretty high priority capabilities that these users have access to manage.
-Google recommends at least two people have these rights because Super Admin are also the only ones who can reset another admins passwords.
+For instance, they can perform functions like managing other administrators, restoring users, and deleting the domain.
+In the grand scheme of the Admin console, these are some pretty high-priority capabilities that these users have access to manage.
+Google recommends at least two people have these rights because Super Admins are also the only ones who can reset another admins password.
 In addition, Amplified IT would recommend keeping this role to a maximum of three to four users to prevent unnecessary access.

 But what role should everyone else have?
-Google provides a few preconfigured roles which can be helpful to initially assign roles, but you also have the option to create a custom configured roles that are specifically tailored to the roles of the user.
-We recommend taking a look at custom configured roles for your users and to create roles targeted towards specific individuals and their needs.
+Google provides a few pre-configured roles which can be helpful to initially assign roles, but you also have the option to create a custom-configured roles that are specifically tailored to the roles of the user.
+We recommend taking a look at custom-configured roles for your users and creating roles targeted towards specific individuals and their needs.
 Assigning users to only the roles that they need ensures that users can perform the tasks they need while keeping them from accidentally changing things they shouldn’t.

 Another step to protecting these accounts is to remove them from directory view.
 This helps to avoid confusion when you have both an everyday use account and a Super Admin account.
 To hide an account from the directory you will navigate to the User’s account you want to hide, click on the user information card, scroll down to directory sharing and toggle it off.
 Now you have a secondary account that is not visible in the directory and helps to avoid confusion with your Super Admin account.